“Nothing ever goes away until it has taught us what we need to learn.” Pema Chodron

-By the time I got to the studio it began pouring and I had to sit and wait for clouds to pass.
+By the time I got to the studio it began pouring and I had to sit and wait for the rain to lessen.
 I thought about Abby and how our connection was so mutually loving.
 How she was one of the few people in my life who just consistently loved me for who I am, not for what I could do for her.
 How she truly cared about my deep feelings and my thoughts and I about hers.
 The dependable togetherness filled an empty space in my emotional world and I am still lost without her.
-Yet, oddly this new space I have now created seems to be very slowly healing me in ways I didn’t think were possible just for me… just for me.
+Yet, oddly this new space I have now created seems to be very slowly healing me in ways I didn’t think were possible for me… just for me.

 Tomato, Pomegranate and Sumac Salad with a Pomegranate Dressing